brigadecore/brigade/docs/topics/scripting.md

   dbPassword: supersecret
 ```

-And we have installed it into our Acid/Kubernetes cluster with:
+And we have installed it into our Brigade/Kubernetes cluster with:

 ```
-$ helm install acid/acid-project -f vals.yaml
+$ helm install brigade/brigade-project -f vals.yaml
 ```

 Note that we have linked this project to a GitHub repository.
 That repository
 contains a very simple Node.js application.
-(Of course, Acid itself does not
+(Of course, Brigade itself does not
 care what a repository contains.)

 Based on the above, we have: